port-labs/port-docs/docs/software-catalog/page/page.md

 A tab is a sub-page within a page.

-Pages can be separated into several tabs, each of which is a page that holds one or many widgets.
+Pages can be separated into several tabs, each of which is a page that holds one or more widgets.

 **Default Tabs:**